Sagun085/sf_movies/README.md

 ## Available Scripts

+After cloning the project first time run

+### `npm install`

-In the project directory, you can run:
+And then In the project directory, you can run:

 ### `npm start`